TheRenegadeCoder/how-to-python-code/README.md

 # How to Python - Source Code

-Welcome to a collection of Jupyter Notebooks from the [How to Python][1] series on The Renegade Coder.
+Welcome to a collection of Jupyter Notebooks from the [How to Python][how-to-python-series] series on The Renegade Coder.
 For convenience, you can access all of the articles, videos, challenges, and source code below.
 Alternatively, I keep [an enormous article][25] up to date with all these snippets as well.

 | Index | Title                                               | Publish Date | Article                    | Video                  | Challenge                  | Notebook       |
 |-------|-----------------------------------------------------|--------------|----------------------------|------------------------|----------------------------|----------------|